-Diospyros virginiana, the Common Persimmon, is a large deciduous tree in the Ebenaceae family.
-The common persimmon is a southern native small to medium fruit tree that is becoming more popular for homegrown fruit.
+The Common Persimmon, Diospyros virginiana, is a southern native small to medium fruit tree that is becoming more popular for homegrown fruit.
 The bark is grey or black and forms chunks or blocks that give it a checkerboard look.
-Fall color can be a spectacular red in USDA hardiness zones 4 through 8a.
+Fall color can be a spectacular red in USDA hardiness zones 4 through 8b.
 It is well adapted to cities but requires fallen fruit maintenance and wildlife control.
 Its mature height can be 40 to 60 feet, with branches spreading from 20 to 35 feet and a trunk two feet thick, but it is commonly much shorter in landscapes.
-The trunk can have a singular or multiple trunks, it tends to form colonies.
+The trunk can be a single form or multiple trunks and the species tends to form colonies.
 The leaves are alternate, simple, and a rich green color.
 The leaf margins can be entire or somewhat serrated.
 The funnel-shaped flower has four petals and ranges in color from white to cream to gray.

-The common persimmon is smaller than a ping-pong ball.
-The persimmon is a round fruit with an orange to reddish-purple color, with a size of 1 ¼ inches across.
+The Common Persimmon fruit is smaller than a ping-pong ball.
+This round fruit possesses an orange to reddish-purple color, with a size of 1 ¼ inches across.
 The flavor is more fermented and sugary-sweet.
-In Florida, the season is from late August to early November.
+In Florida, the harvest season is from late August to early November.
 Fruit do not ripen at the same time.
 When ripe, the fruit turns from green to burnt orange.
 They also fall from the tree.
 The fruit is soft, sticky, and very delicious, but it needs to be separated from its skin and seeds before being used in recipes.
-They can be eaten out of hand when fully ripe, pureed, dried, and used in preserves, chutneys, quick breads, puddings, pies, and sweet and savory dishes.
+They can be eaten when fully ripe and can also be pureed, dried, and used in preserves, chutneys, quick breads, puddings, pies, and sweet and savory dishes.
 The fruit is very favored by wildlife.
 Persimmon fruit is an essential food source for songbirds, turkeys, and small and large mammals.

 Common persimmon prefers moist, well-drained, bottomland or sandy soils but is known to be very drought- and urban-tolerant.
 It is a fantastic tree in its adaptability to site conditions, including alkaline soil.
 It is commonly seen as a volunteer tree in old fields but grows slowly on dry sites.
 Its fruit is an edible berry that usually ripens after frost.
 Some cultivars do not require the frost treatment to ripen.
 Persimmon fruit is hard and astringent when unripe.
 Most American cultivars require both male and female trees for proper fruiting.

-Common persimmon is troubled by a leaf-spot disease in the south.
-This disease causes black spots on the leaves and premature defoliation in August in the north and September in the south.
+Common persimmon is troubled by a leaf-spot disease in the South.
+This disease causes black spots on the leaves and premature defoliation in August in the North and September in the South.
 The tree will not die from the disease.
 It is also susceptible to a vascular wilt, which can devastate established trees.
-There are no severe pests fort his native fruit tree, except occasional caterpillars.
+There are no severe insect pests fort his native fruit tree, except occasional caterpillars.

 For more information, please contact your local county extension Office.